View the Executive Summary for this brief.

 Individual taxes are levied upon individual taxpayers in the form of payroll and income taxes at the federal, state and sometimes local levels.
 At the federal level, payroll and income taxes generate the most revenue and pay for services from Social Security to national defense.
 State and local taxes can include income tax, sales tax, and property tax, which provide public services such as public schools and law enforcement.
 U.S. individual income tax rates have varied considerably over the last century.
 The top rate has dropped considerably from 70% in the early 1960s to 28% in the late 1980s but has risen since then, as the graph below illustrates.
 Many economists have taken advantage of the variation in taxes over time to study the effect of taxes on economic growth, often finding an inverse relationship between the two.

 Meanwhile, the payroll tax (known on your pay statement as “FICA,” which stands for Federal Insurance Contributions Act) has overtaken the income tax as the federal tax that more Americans pay.
 A payroll tax is a tax paid on the wages of employees and is used to finance social insurance programs like Medicare and Social Security.
-All working Americans pay payroll taxes, but only about 56% of working people pay income tax.
+All working Americans pay payroll taxes, but not all Americans pay income tax.
 This is due in part to payroll tax rate increases passed by Congress during the 1980s, and to measures that increased the progressivity of the income tax.
 Although the payroll tax is technically divided between the employer and the employee (in the form of withholdings, or money deducted from your paycheck), the employee ultimately bears its total cost in the form of lower take-home pay.

 High individual tax rates mean that individuals, families, and small businesses have less income and less incentive to work, save, and invest.